 8. From dependence back to bondage.”

-And, for a little icing on the cake—“we the people” are also strapped with a rapidly growing national debt of over $18 trillion—that’s about $57 thousand per citizen; or $154 thousand per taxpayer!
-And, for U.S. Unfunded Liabilities totaling some $97.5 trillion—that’s over $820,000 for every man, woman, and child in the U.S.
+And, for a little "icing on the cake" — as of September 2017 “we the people” are strapped with a rapidly growing national debt of over $20 trillion—that’s about $62 thousand per citizen; or $167 thousand per taxpayer!
+And, for U.S. Unfunded Liabilities totaling over $107 trillion—that’s over $328 thousand for every man, woman, and child in the U.S. - - - or, more than $887 thousand per income taxpayer!

 Again, the above information being but a snapshot of our growing dependency status—the result of years of agendas taking us down the path of becoming reliant upon the government for our every want and need.
 A liberty and survival threatening path accommodated by government representatives and bureaucrats more focused on keeping their jobs, staying in power, and promoting their personal interests and ideologies, than addressing the best interests of our country.
 And driven by our ignorance, apathy, complacency, denial, greed, and fear.